blockdeep/otter/docs/Deploy.md

    export GOV_TOKEN_ID=0x9777bb0fdb3a4181966abc7a7b2d1a3d54b06109a21edc20f3122b172d3bfc74
    ```

-### That's it!
-Your Governance Package is deployed which contains the governance contract with the token contract.
+**That's it!
+Your Governance Package is deployed which contains the governance contract with the token contract.**

-### Read further to understand the steps to create a proposal, vote on it and so on.
+### Steps to create a proposal and vote

 1. Create a Proposal (Increment)